 The old and the new archways.
 We’ve added some color to the doorbell, we’re testing a new air vent color, and the magnolia tree art is by my uncle.

 The view from each of the archways back into the room.
 You can see the table makeover here.
 The wall color is Sharkey Gray by Martha Stewart for Home Depot.
 I used the Glidden paint they were already phasing in and I have to say the coverage was incredible.
+If you need some insulation work done then First Defense Insulation homepage is the one you should go to.
 The light was from Lowes, the curtain rod and curtains are from Ikea and so is the hutch.
 Here is a closer view:

 The hutch is actually the Edland linen cabinet from Ikea.

 Here’s the view from the office back into the living room.
 You can see how many rooms lead into the dining room and why we wanted a light color to open the place up.
+As you can see, the French Dining Room Furniture fits the style of the room really well.
 The room is so bright that we added the tangier rug from the Martha Stewart collection at Home Decorators Collection to soften the place up.
 If you’ve never bought from them they offer coupons and discounts quite regularly and they’re affiliated with Home Depot.
 They even have a store based in St. Louis (and Atlanta) if you’re local.

 To Do List